 The city of Székesfehérvár with 97,000 inhabitants is Hungary’s ninth largest city.
 It is located only 60 km / 45 minutes away from Budapest.
-Székesfehérvár held a central role in the Middle Ages as a royal residence and as the capital of the Kingdom of Hungary.
-The first kings of Hungary were crowned and buried here.
-Castle building remained a living tradition: the Bory Castle on the outskirts of the city was hand built in the 20th century and welcomes visitors.
+Székesfehérvár held a central role in the Middle Ages as a royal residence and as the capital of the Kingdom of Hungary and the first kings of Hungary were crowned and buried here.
+Castle building remains a living tradition: the Bory Castle on the outskirts of the city was hand built in the 20th century and welcomes visitors.
 Székesfehérvár is a central hub of Hungarian sport with iconic clubs like Videoton (football) and Alba Volán (ice hockey).

 Velence is a small town and a holiday resort with 5,500 inhabitants, lies at the northeast tip of Lake Velence and at the foot of the Velence Hills.
 Obviously, its main attraction is the lake itself: it is Hungary’s third biggest natural lake and covers an area of 26 km2.
 It is one of Europe’s warmest lakes with an August water temperature of 26°C (due to its average depth of only 1.5m).
 Budapest is only half an hour’s drive away.

 August is a warm month in Central Hungary, it brings some of the sunniest days with an average of 13 hours of sunshine.
 During the WMOC week, temperatures during the day climb to around 27°C and often as high as 30°C, while at nights fall to 15°C. It is a bit cooler in the forest.
 Average August rainfall is 71.1mm (15 mm during the WMOC week).
 Expect to see some light to moderate rain and a chance of thunderstorms in the afternoons.
 August is quite calm with an average wind speed below 10 km/h.
 Humidity is also low during August.